RasulAV/KomekMe-WebApp/README.md

-This project "Komek Me -webapp", was bootstrapped with "Create React App"
+This project "Komek Me - webapp", was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: